 - 03/26/2018: v1.0 was released

 Welcome to the homepage of L2-ARCTIC, a speech corpus of non-native English intended for research in voice conversion, accent conversion, and mispronunciation detection.
-This corpus includes recordings from twenty (20) non-native speakers of English whose first languages (L1s) are Hindi, Korean, Mandarin, Spanish, and Arabic, each L1 containing recordings from two male and two female speakers.
+This corpus includes recordings from twenty-four (24) non-native speakers of English whose first languages (L1s) are Hindi, Korean, Mandarin, Spanish, Arabic and Vietnamese, each L1 containing recordings from two male and two female speakers.
 Each speaker recorded approximately one hour of read speech from CMU’s ARCTIC prompts, from which we generated orthographic and forced-aligned phonetic transcriptions.
 In addition, we manually annotated 150 utterances per speaker to identify three types of mispronunciation errors: substitutions, deletions, and additions, making it a valuable resource not only for research in voice conversion and accent conversion but also in computer-assisted pronunciation training.

 The corpus is a joint effort of researchers at Texas A&M University and Iowa State University.
 In the future, we may also include speakers from other L1s if we find them to be useful to the research community.

 For each speaker, the corpus contains the following data: